Delaware Court Records

 Obtaining Delaware Criminal Court Records

-Interested persons have the right to access criminal court information, including judicial records pertaining to a proceeding and all associated inmates’ records, Delaware arrest records and Delaware warrants.These may be obtained by making a request to the custodian of records/ court clerk in the courthouse where a criminal case was heard.
+Members of the public may access open criminal court information, including judicial records pertaining to a proceeding and all associated inmates’ records, Delaware arrest records and Delaware warrants.These may be obtained by making a request to the custodian of records/ court clerk in the courthouse where a criminal case was heard.
 These records may be requested:

-To get a criminal court record, an individual has to:
+To get a criminal court record, requesters may need to:

 Note: The information required to complete the application form and obtain a criminal court record may vary depending on the courthouse.